gabrielcantarin/gabrielcantarin/README.md

 ## About me
 I'm coding since I was 11 years old, before my first real job most of my projects were simples using HTML, CSS and JS.
 I also played with MSSQL while creating MU Online Servers and some PHP for doing the websites, but in general most of my code was following tutorials on internet.

 When I turned 16 and started creating some real world applications, the first one was for a company that organizes sport competitions.
+This system was made with Delphi + Firebird + PHP + MySql ...
+Kinda weird but that was the solution I found for the offline needed that the company had plus sincronization with the website.

 <!--
 **gabrielcantarin/gabrielcantarin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.